lu-w/topllet/README.md

 You can run the tests for the temporal query component by calling `mvn -pl tests test -Dtest=TCQTestSuite`

+### Logging

+In contrast to the upstream version of `openllet`, this version allows a fine-tuned control over logging.
+For this, instead of running the `openllet` from `tools-cli/target/openlletcli/bin/openllet`, use `export JAVA_OPTS="-Djava.util.logging.config.file=path/to/logging.properties"; openllet`.

 ## Examples

 (TODO)